7 of the Best Foods to Balance Blood SugarBy Nicki Miller Reviewed by Briana Rodriquez, R.D. Science-Backed

 What is blood sugar?

 Glucose, or blood sugar, comes from the food you eat and is your body’s main source of energy.1 When your blood sugar levels rise, your liver produces insulin, a hormone that stimulates your cells to absorb blood sugar.
 Blood sugar can then be used as energy or stored in the body.2 If your body’s cells stop responding to insulin, it’s known as insulin resistance.
 Over time, these insulin-resistant cells can’t absorb glucose as well as before.
-This may cause your sugar levels to greatly increase and may eventually lead to the development of Type 2 diabetes, and contribute to other health complications such as heart disease and kidney damage.3
+This may cause your blood glucose levels to greatly increase and may eventually lead to the development of Type 2 diabetes, and contribute to other health complications such as heart disease and kidney damage.3

-Foods to eat (and Avoid) to Balance Blood Sugar Levels
+Foods to eat (and avoid) to balance blood sugar levels

 7 Foods That Balance Blood Sugar

 Maintaining healthy blood sugar levels is a crucial step for people with diabetes.
-These tasty green stalks contain chromium — an essential mineral that helps insulin transport glucose and may help with insulin regulation.4,5
+These tasty green stalks contain chromium — an essential mineral that helps insulin transport glucose and may help with insulin level regulation.4,5

-Eat it: This versatile vegetable is great steamed, boiled or roasted and makes a delicious side dish.
+Eat it: This versatile non-starchy vegetable is great steamed, boiled or roasted and makes a delicious side dish.
 Season spears with a bit of pepper and garlic powder and pair them with your next meal.

 While research on this spice rack mainstay is mixed, there are studies that indicate it may help lower blood sugar levels.
 One analysis of eight clinical studies and trials found that cinnamon lowered fasting blood sugar levels in those with Type 2 diabetes.6